EddWills95/rm-test/README.md

 FED Test
 ========

+N.B.
+Had to use node version v14.18.2 in order to successfully build node-sass on M1 macs

+TODO:
+- In the PropertyListing component you will see that 5 property cards are rendered using hard coded data
+- Replace the hard coded data with all of the properties returned using the /api/properties endpoint (details in the Readme).
+- Resolve any failing tests
+- When this is complete and you are happy with the code, please stop and commit your work.
+Do not add any other features.

 ## Instructions

 Install required dependencies by running `npm ci`.
 Then start the project by running `npm start`.